AVOID HEAT AND LIGHT

-Position wood furniture away from heating vents, fireplaces or radiators to preserve moisture levels.
-Don’t store wood furniture in attics, garages or any space that is not temperature controlled as temperature and humidity levels vary widely from summer to winter, day and night.
-Avoid placing furniture in areas of direct sunlight, which can fade the finish.
+Position wood furniture away from heating vents, fireplaces, or radiators to preserve moisture levels.
+Don’t store wood furniture in atticks, garages, or any space that is not temperature controlled as temperature and humidity levels vary widely from summer to winter and day to night. avoid placing furniture in areas of direct sunlight, which can fade the finish.

 Products containing acetates can destroy the finish.
-Common household products include lighter fluid, finger nail polish remover, alcohol and more.
+Common household products include lighter fluid, nail polish remover, alcohol, and more.
 Avoid surface contact with any of these items.

 Placing objects with an abrasive bottom will scratch the finish if slid across the surface.
-Protect surfaces with fabric coverings or apply felt protectors to the bottom the objects.
+Protect the surface with fabric coverings or apply felt protectors to the bottom of the objects.

 Dust your furniture frequently to avoid dirt buildup on surfaces.
 Polish with a professional care product using a clean, dry, nonabrasive cloth.
 Follow the grain of the wood as you polish for best results.
-Professional care products can be found at many fine furniture stores.
-Furniture wax can be used but not in combination with furniture polish as this may cause an undesirable residue.
+Professional care products can be found at many furniture stores.
+Furniture wax can be used, but not in combination with furniture polish as this may cause and undesirable residue.

 Occasionally, wood furniture will require heavier cleaning.
 Use an oil soap and follow the product instructions.
-Dry the surfaces with a clean, nonabrasive cloth and then apply your furniture polish or wax.
+Dry the surfaces with a clean, nonabrasive cloth, then apply your furniture polish or wax.